beckje01/grails-code-coverage/README.txt

 {code}

 h3.
 Configuration Options:
-You can add your own exclusions from the reports by adding an entry in your Config.groovy file like this:
+You can add your own exclusions from the reports by adding an entry in your BuildConfig.groovy file like this:

 {code}
 coverage {